whiskyechobravo/kerko/docs/guides.md

 Kerko generates an [XML Sitemap][XML_Sitemap] that can help search engines discover your bibliographic records.

-The path of the sitemap depends on the configuration of your application.
-For [KerkoApp] or the [Getting started](#getting-started) example above, its path is `/bibliography/sitemap.xml`.
-The full URL of the sitemap then looks like `https://example.com/bibliography/sitemap.xml`.
+The path of the sitemap is `BASE_URL/sitemap.xml`, where `BASE_URL` should be replaced with the protocol, domain, port, and Kerko URL path prefix that are relevant to your installation, e.g., `https://example.com/bibliography/sitemap.xml`.

 Different search engines may have different procedures for submitting sitemaps